rust-lang/book/nostarch/chapter10.md

 know, people`.

-Other crates that depend on the `aggregator` crate can also bring the `Summary` trait into scope to implement the trait on their own types.
-One restriction to note with trait implementations is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
+Other crates that depend on the `aggregator` crate can also bring the `Summary` trait into scope to implement `Summary` on their own types.
+One restriction to note is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
 For example, we can implement standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality, because the type `Tweet` is local to our `aggregator` crate.
 We can also implement `Summary` on `Vec<T>` in our `aggregator` crate, because the trait `Summary` is local to our `aggregator` crate.

 But we can’t implement external traits on external types.
-For example, we can’t implement the `Display` trait on `Vec<T>` within our `aggregator` crate, because `Display` and `Vec<T>` are defined in the standard library and aren’t local to our `aggregator` crate.
-This restriction is part of a property of programs called *coherence*, and more specifically the *orphan rule*, so named because the parent type is not present.
+For example, we can’t implement the `Display` trait on `Vec<T>` within our `aggregator` crate, because `Display` and `Vec<T>` are both defined in the standard library and aren’t local to our `aggregator` crate.
+This restriction is part of a property called *coherence*, and more specifically the *orphan rule*, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
 Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.